MartinMiles/xm-cloud/README.md

  - [Understanding React Hooks](https://www.getfishtank.com/insights/understanding-react-hooks) - A comprehensive overview of React Hooks, explaining how they simplify state management and side effects in functional components.
  - [Using React Context to Create Conditional UI for Sitecore XM Cloud Renderings](https://www.getfishtank.com/insights/using-react-context-to-create-conditional-ui-for-sitecore-xm-cloud-renderings) - Step‑by‑step guide on leveraging React Context API to build conditional UI components that enhance the rendering experience in Sitecore XM Cloud.

+## Redirects

+ - [Sitecore XM Cloud Redirects: Page-Level Dynamic and Out-of-the-Box Redirects](https://www.getfishtank.com/insights/sitecore-xm-cloud-redirects-page-level-dynamic-and-out-of-the-box-redirects) - Learn how to implement and manage both dynamic page‑level redirects and built‑in out‑of‑the‑box redirects in Sitecore XM Cloud for improved navigation and SEO.

+## RichText

+ - [How to Add Code Snippets in Sitecore XM Cloud Rich Text Editor](https://www.getfishtank.com/insights/how-to-add-code-snippets-in-sitecore-xm-cloud-rich-text-editor) - Step‑by‑step guide to embedding code snippets within the Sitecore XM Cloud Rich Text Editor for enhanced content presentation and developer communication.

+## Security

+ - [Enhancing Security in Sitecore Headless Next.js Apps on XM Cloud](https://www.getfishtank.com/insights/enhancing-security-in-sitecore-headless-next-js-apps-on-xm-cloud) - Step‑by‑step guide to implementing robust security practices in Sitecore headless Next.js applications on XM Cloud, covering authentication, secure APIs, and data protection.
+ - [Securin­g Your XM Cloud Project with Next.js From Clickjacking](https://www.getfishtank.com/insights/securing-your-xm-cloud-project-with-nextjs-from-clickjacking) - Learn how to protect your Next.js-based XM Cloud project from clickjacking attacks with best practices and secure coding techniques.

+## Search

+ - [Sitecore Search Sitemap Customization](https://www.getfishtank.com/insights/sitecore-search-sitemap-customization) - How to tailor sitemap triggers and indexing rules so Sitecore Search always crawls the right URLs.
+ - [How to Setup a Sitecore Search Source and Prep for Using the Sitecore Search Starter Kit](https://www.getfishtank.com/insights/creating-a-sitecore-search-source-and-prep-for-using-the-sitecore-search-starter-kit) - Step‑by‑step guide to configuring a content source in Sitecore Search and preparing it for the Search Starter Kit.
+ - [Where to Debug Errors in Your Sitecore Search Index](https://www.getfishtank.com/insights/where-to-debug-errors-in-your-sitecore-search-index) - Guide to identifying and resolving issues in your Sitecore Search index, featuring practical troubleshooting tips and debugging techniques.
+ - [Building Related Content Lists with Sitecore Search Widgets in XM Cloud and Next.js](https://www.getfishtank.com/insights/building-related-content-lists-with-sitecore-search-widgets-in-xm-cloud-and-next-js) - Learn how to leverage Sitecore Search widgets and Next.js to create dynamic related content lists that enhance user engagement and content discoverability.
+ - [Configuring a Search Experience in Sitecore Search](https://www.getfishtank.com/insights/configuring-a-search-experience-in-sitecore-search) - Step‑by‑step guide to setting up and tailoring a search experience with Sitecore Search for optimal content discovery.
+ - [How to Select Sources for Sitecore Search with Next.js](https://www.getfishtank.com/insights/how-to-select-sources-for-sitecore-search-with-nextjs) - Learn how to choose and configure data sources in Next.js to power effective Sitecore Search functionalities.
+ - [Search Results Component with Sitecore Search](https://www.getfishtank.com/insights/search-results-component-with-sitecore-search) - Detailed walkthrough on building and customizing a search results component using Sitecore Search in your Next.js application.
+ - [How to Create Facets for Your Sitecore Search Component](https://www.getfishtank.com/insights/how-to-create-facets-for-your-sitecore-search-component) - Step‑by‑step tutorial on implementing faceted navigation in your Sitecore Search component to enhance filtering options.
+ - [How to Add a Sort Feature on Your Sitecore Search Component in React or Next.js](https://www.getfishtank.com/insights/how-to-add-a-sort-feature-on-your-sitecore-search-component-in-react-or-nextjs) - Guide to integrating sorting functionality in your search component using React or Next.js for organized search results.
+ - [An Introduction to Sitecore Search Features](https://www.getfishtank.com/insights/an-introduction-to-sitecore-search-features) - Overview of the core features of Sitecore Search, explaining its benefits and integration potential.
+ - [A Guide to the Sitecore Search Customer Engagement Console](https://www.getfishtank.com/insights/a-guide-to-the-sitecore-search-customer-engagement-console) - Comprehensive guide to leveraging the Customer Engagement Console in Sitecore Search to enhance user interactions and analytics.

+## Serialization

+ - [The Basic Checklist for Sitecore XM Cloud Content Serialization](https://www.getfishtank.com/insights/the-basic-checklist-for-sitecore-xm-cloud-content-serialization) - A must‑read checklist outlining the essential steps and best practices for content serialization in Sitecore XM Cloud.
+ - [How to Add New Items to Your XM Cloud Serialization](https://www.getfishtank.com/insights/how-to-add-new-items-to-your-xm-cloud-serialization) - Step‑by‑step guide to integrating new items into your XM Cloud serialization workflow, streamlining content updates and version management.

+## Serverless

+ - [Building a Serverless Email Handler with SMTP and Sitecore Send](https://www.getfishtank.com/insights/building-a-serverless-email-handler-with-smtp-and-sitecore-send) - Learn how to send emails using SMTP with Sitecore Send, Next.js, and Nodemailer.
+ - [Creating a Next.js Serverless Function for Sitecore Hook Integration](https://www.getfishtank.com/insights/creating-a-nextjs-serverless-function-for-sitecore-hook-integration) - Build a serverless API route that triggers on Sitecore webhooks and pushes content updates via GraphQL.
+ - [Architecting Complex Sitecore Forms with Next.js in XM Cloud](https://www.getfishtank.com/insights/architecting-complex-sitecore-forms-with-next-js-in-xm-cloud) - Discover best practices for designing and managing complex Sitecore forms using Next.js in XM Cloud, ensuring robust user experiences.

+## SEO

+ - [Boosting Your SEO: 5 Effective Strategies Using Sitecore and Next.js](https://www.getfishtank.com/insights/5-effective-seo-strategies-using-sitecore-and-nextjs) - Discover how to leverage Sitecore and Next.js to boost your website's SEO performance.
+ - [Optimizing Metadata and SEO in Next.js for Your XM Cloud Website](https://www.getfishtank.com/insights/optimizing-metadata-and-seo-in-nextjs-for-xm-cloud) - Discover how Next.js transforms metadata management for better search engine visibility and improved user experience.
+ - [Sitecore SXA SEO Features](https://www.getfishtank.com/insights/sitecore-sxa-seo-features) - Overview of the built‑in SEO tools in Sitecore SXA and best practices for maximizing search visibility.
+ - [Regenerate the Sitemap on a Local XM Cloud Docker Development Environment](https://www.getfishtank.com/insights/regenerate-the-sitemap-on-a-local-xm-cloud-docker-development-environment) - Learn how to regenerate an empty sitemap in a local XM Cloud Docker environment using a custom utility for debugging and development.
+ - [Customizing a Sitemap in Sitecore XM Cloud for a Multidomain Solution](https://www.getfishtank.com/insights/sitemap-customization-for-sitecore-xm-cloud-multidomain-solutions) - Customize the sitemap.ts file in a Next.js XM Cloud multidomain setup so each domain’s sitemap shows the correct URLs.
+ - [Optimizing Metadata and SEO in Next.js for Your XM Cloud Website](https://www.getfishtank.com/insights/optimizing-metadata-and-seo-in-nextjs-for-xm-cloud) - Learn how to manage metadata in Next.js to improve search visibility and user experience on XM Cloud sites.
+ - [Customizing a Sitemap in Sitecore XM Cloud for a Multidomain Solution](https://www.getfishtank.com/insights/sitemap-customization-for-sitecore-xm-cloud-multidomain-solutions) - Customize the sitemap.ts file in a Next.js XM Cloud multidomain setup so each domain’s sitemap shows the correct URLs.

 ## Storybook

  - [Interactive Testing in Storybook with Next.js and Sitecore XM Cloud](https://www.getfishtank.com/insights/interactive-testing-storybook-with-nextjs-sitecore-xm-cloud) - Guide to using Storybook’s interactive testing to validate UI behavior in Next.js Sitecore XM Cloud projects.